Three Good Reasons to Study PPE (PowerPoint presentation)

 A demanding multidisciplinary/ interdisciplinary programme for high achievers

 An emphasis on student choice and specialization across three disciplines.

 One of the few PPE programmes in the UK, to involve an active and well-established vocational work-based learning placement programme.

 An opportunity to focus on policy analysis and policy-relevant questions

 One of the few UK programmes to place an emphasis on special programme-specific core interdisciplinary modules that examine the interface between the constituent disciplines.

 An emphasis on the development of transferable vocational skills and experience as well as intellectual training and academic rigour.

 Key Teaching Staff

-Stefan Andreasson: Comparative Politics and Political Economy, Research: Approaches to Development, the Political economy of Southern Africa
+Stefan Andreasson: Comparative Politics and Political Economy, Research: African and post-colonial politics, approaches to development, the political economy of energy

 Andrew Baker: Political Economy, Research: Global Financial and Monetary Relations, the Political Economy of the UK and the United States